seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ### 3.10b Resolution ceiling — what this bench can and cannot see

-Detection threshold is set by universe width, and the standing «no new coins» decision fixes it permanently: **|IC| ≈ 0.06–0.07 for a single pre-registered test, ≈ 0.09 for any search.** ~40 directional cells have been measured here; all lie inside the null distribution for that number of tests.
-Effect sizes in the external literature are produced on cross-sections of 84–500+ coins and locate the profit in small, illiquid, high-cost assets — the exact complement of a 28-coin top-perp list.
+Detection threshold is set by universe width, and the width is a decision rather than an
+accident: **|IC| ≈ 0.06–0.07 for a single pre-registered test, ≈ 0.09 for any search.**
+Every cell below was measured at 28 coins and the list is now 30, which moves the ceiling by less than the third digit — the ceiling falls with the SQUARE ROOT of the cross-section, so escaping it needs a universe four times wider, not two coins wider (§3.10c).
+The measurements are not re-stated at 30 and are not re-run: a sample is described by the universe it was taken on. ~40 directional cells have been measured here; all lie inside the null distribution for that number of tests.
+Effect sizes in the external literature are produced on cross-sections of 84–500+ coins and locate the profit in small, illiquid, high-cost assets — the exact complement of a 30-coin top-perp list.

 **Operative rule.** A new ranking factor is admissible ONLY on an external prior